Jason Thompson (basketball): Fenerbahçe (2017–2018)

 On July 29, 2017, Thompson signed with the Turkish club Fenerbahçe for the 2017–18 season.
 In 2017–18 EuroLeague, Fenerbahçe made it to the 2018 EuroLeague Final Four, its fourth consecutive Final Four appearance.
 Eventually, they lost to Real Madrid with 80–85 in the final game.
 Over 36 EuroLeague games, he averaged 5 points and 3.9 rebounds per game.
 On July 10, 2018, Fenerbahçe and Thompson parted ways.

 Sichuan Blue Whales (2018–2019)

 On August 11, 2018, Thompson signed a deal with Sichuan Blue Whales in the Chinese Basketball Association.

 Casademont Zaragoza (2020–2021)

 On February 1, 2020, Thompson signed with Casademont Zaragoza of the Liga ACB.
 He averaged 8.0 points and 6.3 rebounds per game between ACB and BCL.
 Thompson re-signed with the team on August 4.

-Shanghai Sharks (2021)
+Guangdong Southern Tigers (2021)

 On February 9, 2021, Thompson signed with Shanghai Sharks of the Chinese Basketball Association.

-Guangdong Southern Tigers (2021)

 On April 4, 2021, Thompson signed with Guangdong Southern Tigers.

-Wisconsin Herd (2022)

-On January 7, 2022, Thompson was acquired via available player pool by the Wisconsin Herd.
+On January 7, 2022, Thompson was acquired via available player pool by the Wisconsin Herd, but never played for the team.

-Retirement
+Coaching career

-On October 3, 2022, Thompson announced his retirement from professional basketball.
+On October 3, 2022, Thompson announced his retirement from professional basketball and became an assistant coach for the Rider Broncs.

+For the 2024–25 season, Thompson became an assistant coach for the Sioux Falls Skyforce of the NBA G League.
+The following season he joined Cody Toppert's staff with the Capital City Go-Go.